 Congestive heart failure, a common and serious heart disorder, is the result of the heart not being able to keep up the workload of pumping blood to the lungs and the rest of the body.
-The heart’s left ventricle works harder than normal to compensate for this deficit, and becomes enlarged and inefficient.
+The heart’s left ventricle works harder than normal to compensate for this deficit, and it becomes enlarged and inefficient.
 Symptoms of congestive heart failure include shortness of breath, fluid retention, and loss of strength and stamina.
 When symptoms worsen, you may need hospitalization.
-Approximately 35 percent of patients die within a year of their first hospital admission for congestive heart failure.
+About 35 percent of patients die within a year of their first hospital admission for congestive heart failure.

 Traditionally, the treatments for symptoms of congestive heart failure have been medications; high-risk coronary bypass surgery, often requiring valve repair or replacement; ventricular assist devices (VADs) for severe cases; and, rarely, heart transplant.
-These therapies do not treat the congestive heart failure, they only treat the symptoms.
+These therapies do not treat the congestive heart failure -- they treat only the symptoms.